From veering triangulations to dynamic pairs: Shearing regions, mid-bands, and the mid-surface

 After crimping the sides of all veering edges (having at least two squares), the veering edges are disjoint from the branch locus of $E_\crimp(\calV)$.
 Also, there are no vertices in $E_\crimp(\calV)$.
 Thus we call the components of $E_\crimp^{(1)}(\calV)$ \emph{crimped edges}.
 The midpoint of each crimped edge equals the endpoints of two boundary arcs.
 See \reffig{Crimping} (right) for pictures of possibilities for $E_\crimp(\calV)$.

 Suppose that we had to crimp the right side of $e$.
 So, before crimping, $N_\prec(e)$ contained two or more rectangles.
 Then, after crimping, there is a single \emph{crimped rectangle} between $e$ and the crimped edge immediately to the right of $e$.
 Note that two closed crimped rectangles are either disjoint or meet along their common veering edge.
 In our figures we colour the crimped edges as a dashed grey.

-Since we draw pictures in the cusped manifold, we will refer to the crimped rectangle as a \emph{crimped bigon}.
-In Figures~\ref{Fig:Crimping},~\ref{Fig:CrimpedShearingRegion}, and~\ref{Fig:UpperHalfTet} through~\ref{Fig:StraightenedCrimpedShearingRegion} we shade crimped bigons the colour of their veering edge.
+\begin{definition} Since we draw pictures in the cusped manifold, we will refer to the crimped rectangle as a \emph{crimped bigon}. \end{definition}